 For more than 15 years, the KGACLC has provided free legal services to low-income individuals seeking help with consumer, employment and immigration matters.
 The Community Law Center’s attorneys are regional and even national experts in their respective areas, and this quickly becomes evident in their courses.
 They bring to the table years of experience in private practice and in a University setting, a genuine interest in their students’ professional development, and an outstanding commitment to the needs of the Law Center’s community.

 The KGACLC accepts a few carefully-screened cases for full and partial representation every semester.
 It offers weekly clinics during which individuals obtain free legal advice from law students who work under the supervision of attorneys.
-When you sign up for a Skills I or a Skills II course, you become part of a legal team dedicated to helping individuals with real-life situations.
+When you sign up for a Litigation Skills I or a Litigation Skills II course, you become part of a legal team dedicated to helping individuals with real-life situations.

 Regardless of the legal area that you choose, you will obtain hands-on experience in: